Forces of Nature (1999 film): Plot

 At the first overnight stop, Ben finds himself increasingly attracted to Sarah.
 He encounters his best man, Alan and Bridget's maid of honor, Debbie in the hotel lobby.
 They soon learn of Ben and Sarah's deception, which Debbie believes includes infidelity to Bridget.
 Furious, she hurries to Savannah with Alan to tell the bride.

 In their hotel room, Ben angrily blames Sarah for disrupting his life.
 She accuses him of being afraid to live honestly.
 They begin to kiss, but Ben stops himself and they leave to collect the money his parents have wired him, only to discover the bank is on fire.
 Ben and Sarah both laugh hysterically, wondering what else could go wrong, and begin kissing again.
 Back at the hotel the retirees, who have discovered their lie, confront them, so they flee.

 Sarah recalls seeing a cheap car for sale in town, so offers to striptease in a local bar to raise the money for it.
 The bartender, however, asks Ben to dance instead, as it's a gay bar.
 He is nervous at first, but soon gets into the dance and earns enough to buy the car.

 On the road to Savannah, Ben tells Sarah he's prepared to cancel the wedding, but she says it would be rash after only knowing each other a short time.
 A hurricane approaches Savannah, and the harsh weather forces them to abandon the convertible and run the rest of the way to the wedding.
 When Ben finds Bridget, he realizes he does love her and wants to spend his life with her.
 Sarah witnesses their reunion and leaves quietly.

 Ben and Bridget go on their honeymoon and get married in Hawaii.
 Sarah visits her son and reconciles with him.
 Ben states in a voiceover that he hopes that wherever Sarah is that she has found happiness.

 Production

 Filming took place over three days at South of the Border, a tourist attraction near Dillon, South Carolina, and in Savannah, Georgia.
 The Joseph Johnson House, a private home on Craven Street in Beaufort, South Carolina known as "The Castle", was used as the Cahill house.

+The Main Terminal at Dulles International Airport is used to film scenes as a fictionalized New York City airport.